njgibbon/njgibbon/README.md

 Outside of computing I enjoy fitness :muscle:, football :soccer:, reading :scroll: & all lots of normal stuff :tv:.
 I'm mainly concerned about living a balanced life :balance_scale: where my time :watch: is allgined with my values.

 Thank you for taking the time! :beers:
-All the best!
 Nick.

 #### Links